About Monroe on a Budget

 Reviews and mentions

-The book reports are handled via media review copies as is customary for newspaper columnists.
-But in keeping with social media guidelines, I disclosed whatever happens to the books I accept for review.
-Most are donated afterward to the Monroe County Library System.
-Some of the books I’ve reviewed were free downloads or library copies in the first place.
+Most of the book reports are handled via media review copies as is customary for newspaper columnists.
+Some of the books I’ve reviewed were my own copies, free downloads or library copies in the first place.

 The shopping cart pictures are of the purchases I make for my own family.